WeiRui-Wang/gemini-deprecate-show-more/README.md

 # Gemini Auto Expander Chrome Extension

-The "Gemini Auto Expander" is a browser extension for Google Chrome designed to enhance user experience on Gemini pages by automatically expanding content sections.
+The "Gemini Auto Expander" is a browser extension for Google Chrome designed to enhance user experience on Gemini by automatically expanding content sections.

 ## Features

-* **Automatic Content Expansion**: Eliminates the need to manually click "show more" or similar buttons on Gemini (gemini.google.com) pages.
+* **Automatic Content Expansion**: Automated clicking of "show more" buttons on [Gemini](https://gemini.google.com/).
 Content is expanded by default for a smoother reading experience.
 * **Toggle Functionality**: Users can enable or disable the auto-expansion feature via the extension's popup icon in the Chrome toolbar.
 * **State Persistence**: The enabled/disabled state of the extension is saved locally, so user preference is remembered across browser sessions.